 The Terminal 1 International and Domestic Centurion Lounges are open from 5am–10pm, and the Terminal 2 Centurion Lounge is open from 5am–11pm.

-Lastly, there are two Centurion Lounges in Monterrey, Mexico (MTY).
-Both are open from 5am–9pm daily, and allow for either two complimentary guests or immediate family members.
+There are two Centurion Lounges in Monterrey, Mexico (MTY).
+Both are open from 5am–10pm daily, and allow for either two complimentary guests or immediate family members.